Model Teddy Quinlivan Comes Out As Transgender

 It should be considered par for the course by now that there's no one way to be a model.
-Strides in body, racial, and gender inclusivity have turned the catwalks into celebrations of an infinite amount of identities, instead of the homogenous, members-only club they once were.
-And, because of this — and the current state of the union — now more than ever several models are living their truths in front of the eyes of the industry.
+Strides in body, racial, and gender inclusivity have turned the runways into celebrations of an infinite amount of identities instead of the homogenous, members-only club they once were.
+And, because of this — and the current state of the union — several models are living their truths in front of the eyes of the industry more than ever.
 The latest model to use their platform for personal and widespread change is Teddy Quinlivan, who came out as transgender today in a CNN exclusive.

 Advertisement

-While Quinlivan is happy to serve as an example to young trans people in and out of the industry, she recalls that when she was growing up that wasn't the case, and notes that all of her transgender role models - such as Laverne Cox and Janet Mock - are pretty recent.
+While Quinlivan is happy to serve as an example to young trans people in and out of the industry, she recalls a time when she was growing up and that wasn't the case and notes that all of her transgender role models, such as Laverne Cox and Janet Mock, are pretty recent.
 "When I was growing up it was all Jerry Springer and Maury Povich.
 I was seeing this exploitation of trans women.
 They were made to seem like a bad joke.
 I felt like that was such a negative portrayal.
 I wasn't like the women on these TV shows, so it gave me a lot of confusion," she told CNN.

 Advertisement